awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

    Select **\(Default\) aws/es** to have Amazon ES create a KMS encryption key on your behalf \(or use the one that it already created\)\.
 Otherwise, choose your own KMS encryption key from the **KMS master key** menu\.
 To learn more, see [Encryption of Data at Rest for Amazon Elasticsearch Service](encryption-at-rest.md)\.

-1. For **Automated snapshot start hour**, choose a low traffic time for Amazon ES to take automated snapshots\.

-   For more information and recommendations, see [Configuring Automatic Snapshots](#es-createdomain-configure-snapshots)\.
+1. \(Optional\) For domains running Elasticsearch 5\.3 and later, **Automated snapshot start hour** has no effect\.
+For more information about automated snapshots, see [Working with Amazon Elasticsearch Service Index Snapshots](es-managedomains-snapshots.md)\.

 1. \(Optional\) Choose **Advanced options**\.
 For a summary of options, see [Configuring Advanced Options](#es-createdomain-configure-advanced-options)\.